EarlVadim/ex-ui/README.md

 - Login notification
 - CPU threshold notification
 - Threshold for Expiration time and Traffic to report in advance
-- Support client report menu if client's telegram username added to the user's configurations
+- Support client report menu if client's telegram ID or telegram UserName added to the user's configurations
 - Support telegram traffic report searched with UUID (VMESS/VLESS) or Password (TROJAN) - anonymously
 - Menu based bot
 - Search client by email ( only admin )